MISP/MISP/docs/xINSTALL.OpenBSD.md

 doas /etc/rc.d/apache2 restart
 ```

-8/ Log rotation (needs to be adapted to OpenBSD, newsyslog does this for you
+### 7/ Log rotation (needs to be adapted to OpenBSD, newsyslog does this for you
 ---------------
+!!! notice
-# MISP saves the stdout and stderr of its workers in /var/www/htdocs/MISP/app/tmp/logs
+    MISP saves the stdout and stderr of its workers in /var/www/htdocs/MISP/app/tmp/logs

-9/ MISP configuration
+### 8/ MISP configuration
 ---------------------
 ```
 # There are 4 sample configuration files in /var/www/htdocs/MISP/app/Config that need to be copied